Hide and lock: working on several slide objects in Captivate

-One way to prevent you from accidentally clicking or dragging objects that you do not intend to modify at the moment is to lock them in place.
-When locked, you can still see them, but they will not react to your mouse click: you cannot move them, and no handlebars for resizing or rotating will appear.
+One way to prevent accidental clicking or dragging of objects is to lock them in place.
+When locked, they are still visible, but mouse clicks will not affect them: you cannot move, resize, or rotate them.
 Hiding an object works in the same way except that you also make the object invisible; this is useful in situations where a large object blocks the object you want to click.

 On the left of the 00:00 marker of the timeline, you will see two columns of dots, two dots for each slide object and two for the slide itself.
 The headers of these columns are two icons: an eye and a padlock.

 The dots under the lock column header are the Lock/Unlock Items control.
 In its default form, you can resize and reposition the slide object associated with that dot.
 You can click it once or twice for different effects.